dpfens/World-Bank-Python/README.md

 - by_topic(topic]
     - Returns [Indicators](#indicator) that all have a given [Topic](#topic)

-See the [WorldBank Indicator API](https://datahelpdesk.worldbank.org/knowledgebase/articles/898599-api-indicator-queries) for more details.
+See the [World Bank Indicator API](https://datahelpdesk.worldbank.org/knowledgebase/articles/898599-api-indicator-queries) for more details.

 ### LendingType
 The World Bank classified countries according to the type of lending they are eligible for through the World Bank.
 For more information see the [World Bank Country and Lending Groups](https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups) page.